probcomp/genstudio/docs/api/plot.md

 ### Slider {: .api .api-member }

-Creates a slider with reactive functionality.
+Creates a slider with reactive functionality, allowing for dynamic interaction and animation.

 Parameters
 {: .api .api-section }